System Design Space

 Read chapter

-Step 3: Core Flows and Components
+Step 3: Core flows and components

-• Happy path — main successful scenario
+• Happy path — the primary scenario when the system behaves as expected

 Related chapter